Server Host Setup

 5. BIOS / UEFI Configuration

-If the option Enabled is available, this option shall be used.
-Otherwise, if only Software Controlled is available, SGX must be enabled separately.
-Please refer to the Software Enabling Application for Linux.
+is available, SGX must be enabled separately.
+Please refer to the Software Enabling Application for Linux. - Owner EPOCH

 The Owner EPOCH value is used during key derivation by Intel® SGX.
 You can add additional entropy to this key derivation process by overwriting the preset value, e.g. setting a custom value upon acquiring the hardware and once before disposing of it.
 However, once done you should not change it anymore as long as you need the Sharemind HI Server to restore its state from a previous boot.